iamOmarFaruk/Customer-Support-Zone/README.md

   );
 }

-// Jei component e dorkar context use kora function Dashboard() {
+// Use context in component that needs it function Dashboard() {
   const { tickets } = useContext(TicketContext);
   return <div>Total tickets: {tickets.length}</div>;